wonhee3472/Code_Challenge/README.md

 ## FormFunction[]

 ![](Resources/formFunction.png)
-For the form to receive the values from the users, `FormFunciton[]` is used here.
+For the form to receive the values from the users, [FormFunciton[]](https://reference.wolfram.com/language/ref/FormFunction.html) was used here.
 Inside the function:

 - The first argument, `fo`, is the `Form Object` which was defined in the first step.
-- The second argument, `DatabinAdd[]` defines the data that will be added to `WL Exercise` which was defined in the second step.
+- The second argument, [DatabinAdd[]](https://reference.wolfram.com/language/ref/DatabinAdd.html) defines the data that will be added to `WL Exercise` which was defined in the second step.
 - Each variable defined in `Form Object` is associated with `#variable_name` and it tells the program that the code is referring to the same variable in the program.
 - The entire function is defined into `formFunc` with delayed evaluation like how `fo` was defined.

 ## CloudDeploy[]

 ![](Resources/CloudDeploy.png)
-`CloudDeploy` was used to deploy the program to the cloud.
+[CloudDeploy](https://reference.wolfram.com/language/ref/CloudDeploy.html) was used to deploy the program to the cloud.
 The `Permissions` was set to `"Public"` so anyone can access this web form with the url.

 ## Results